timwijnen/iot-workshop-innovatos/NodeJsToIotHub.md

 ```javascript
 npm install azure-iot-device azure-iot-device-amqp
 ```
+4. Create an iotdevice.js file in the iotdevice folder.
-4. Use a text editor to edit the iotdevice.js file in the iotdevice folder.
+4. Use a text editor to edit the iotdevice.js file.
 5. Modify the script to set the connStr variable to reflect the device connection string for the MachineCyclesNodeJs device (which you copied to the clipboard in the previous exercise), as shown here:
 ```javascript
 'use strict';

 var clientFromConnectionString = require('azure-iot-device-amqp').clientFromConnectionString;